To help secure your AWS resources, follow these recommendations for the AWS Identity and Access Management (IAM) service.

 Enable AWS multifactor authentication (MFA) on your AWS account.
 For more information, see Using Multi-Factor Authentication (MFA) in AWS.

 Create individual IAM users

 Don't use your AWS root account credentials to access AWS, and don't give your credentials to anyone else.
 Instead, create individual users for anyone who needs access to your AWS account.
 Create an IAM user for yourself as well, give that user administrative privileges, and use that IAM user for all your work.
-For information about how to do this, see Creating Your First IAM User and Administrators Group.
+For information about how to do this, see Creating Your First IAM Admin User and Group.